happykcz/happyk-au-site/tools/google-drive-photo-enhancer/README.md

 - Commit the built files in this folder (`index.html` and `assets/`).
 - Ensure `tools/index.html` links to `/tools/google-drive-photo-enhancer/index.html` (already done).
 - Place a `config.json` next to `index.html` on your site with your real Client ID.
+Note: OAuth Client ID is not a secret and must be public for client-side OAuth to work.
+- This folder’s `.gitignore` excludes `config.json`.
+You can safely keep `config.json` untracked and upload it during deployment if you prefer.

 ### Google Cloud Console Setup (Summary)